bnclabs/gostore/docs/llrbstats.rst

     on all the snapshots (purged) so far.

 `n_ranges`
-    number of range operations performed on this tree, in case of MVCC variant it is the cummulative count of all lookup operations performed on all the snapshots (purged) so far.
+    number of range and iterate operations performed on this tree, in case of MVCC variant it is the cummulative count of all lookup operations performed on all the snapshots (purged) so far.

 `n_count`
     number of {key,value} entries in the tree.